Thyagi: Plot

-IG Ganesh takes up the place of his doppelganger criminal and don, Kanwarlal to infiltrate their gang, collect evidence and bring them to their justice.
+IG Ganesh takes up the place of his doppelganger criminal and don, Kanwarlal to infiltrate their gang, collect evidence and bring them to book.

-In the course of his work as Kanwarlal, he has to see the tortured death of his pregnant wife, sister being raped and murdered.
-He is also forced to ignore the death of his mother too.
+In the course of his work as Kanwarlal, he has to see the tortured death of his pregnant wife, and his sister being raped and murdered.
+He is forced to ignore the death of his mother too.
 He bears through all this in the interest of seeing his mission through due to his patriotic nature.
 He gets caught eventually by the gang and is tortured brutally.
-He endures all the sacrifices and brings them to the court only for them to get acquitted by extra-judicial means.
+He endures all the sacrifices and brings them to court only for them to get acquitted by extra-judicial means.

-Seeing all his sacrifices go to nothing, he loses his control and kills all involved with his own hands and stands as the culprit in the eyes of the law.
+Seeing all his sacrifices go to waste, he loses his control and kills all involved with his own hands and stands as the culprit in the eyes of the law.